Mariam-Rehan/People-Analytics-Dashboard/README.md

 # 🧠 People Analytics Dashboard | Power BI

-A one-page dashboard that turns HR data into a visual story — from employee satisfaction to attrition trends, diversity insights, and performance metrics.
+A one-page dashboard that turns HR data into a visual story 😝 From employee satisfaction to attrition trends, diversity insights, and performance metrics.

 After an interview for a data analytics intern position in the People Analytics department (👀 manifesting), I realized I hadn’t really worked on anything HR-specific.
 So I challenged myself to change that.